-Pepsi is one of the most widely consumed carbonated beverage, containing sugar.
+Pepsi is one of the most widely consumed carbonated beverages, containing sugar.
 And so, it also contains calories.
 Do you know what is the nutritional content of Pepsi?

 - Pepsi cola has a very low amount of sodium.

 - Pepsi has a great amount of sugar in it.
-Presence of trans fat has not been reported in this beverage.
+The presence of trans fat has not been reported in this beverage.

 Let’s have a look over the nutritional content of Pepsi